jimhigson/oboe.js-dissertation/main/main.md

 allows the network to be used much more efficiently and in the worse case is very close to the previous best solution, at least when used with capable platforms.
-At the same time the produced solution requires less code, is less tightly coupled to JSON format specifics, and because of the declarative style I believe is easier to use than the previous simplest solution.
+At the same time the produced solution requires less code, is less tightly coupled to JSON format specifics, and with a declarative style, I believe is easier to use than the previous simplest solution.

 [^6_Conclusion1]: In git repository,